drUmarKhalid/seeagt-hugo/content/report/water.md

 _Figure 2.
 National water use and population (million m<sup>3</sup> and thousands of inhabitants)_
 <hr>

-Figure 3 shows an erratic behavior in the use of water with a steady growth of 2.5% of the Guatemalan population.
+Figure 2 shows an erratic behavior in the use of water with a steady growth of 2.5% of the Guatemalan population.
 This suggest that population growth is a poor indicator of water use variation.
 If we don't take into account the processing of coffee, water increased at a rate of between 4% and 7% between 2001 and 2006, a trend which is likely to continue in the future.

-**[Figure 3.
-AD Population and water use yearly growth rates in percentages.
-ABOUT HERE]**

 ## But, what do we know about the water use of other industries?